observablehq/framework/docs/getting-started.md

 <span class="focus">│</span>  ./hello-framework<span class="invert">&nbsp;</span>
 <span class="focus">└</span></pre>

 Next you’ll enter the project’s title.
 A project’s title appears in the sidebar as well as on all pages.
-(A memorable title will make your project easier to find in your browser history, for one.)
-You can hit Enter here to accept the default title derived from the directory you entered in the previous step.
+You can hit Enter here to accept the default title derived from the directory name.

 <pre><span class="muted">┌</span>  <span class="invert"> observable create </span>
 <span class="muted">│</span>